 All infants and children should be immunized with poliomyelitis vaccine Poliomyelitis Vaccine Extensive vaccination has almost eradicated polio worldwide.
 But cases still occur in areas with incomplete immunization, such as sub-Saharan Africa and southern Asia.
 There are 3 serotypes... read more .
-The American Academy of Pediatrics recommends vaccination at ages 2 months, 4 months, and 6 to 18 months and a booster dose at age 4 to 6 years (see table Recommended Immunization Schedule for Ages 0–6 years Recommended Immunization Schedule for Ages 0–6 Years Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
+The American Academy of Pediatrics recommends vaccination at ages 2 months, 4 months, and 6 to 18 months and a booster dose at age 4 to 6 years (see Centers for Disease Control and Prevention: Routine Polio Vaccination).
 Childhood vaccination produces immunity in > 95% of recipients.

 Adults are not routinely vaccinated.
 Nonimmunized adults traveling to endemic or epidemic areas should receive primary vaccination with IPV, including 2 doses given 4 to 8 weeks apart and a 3rd dose given 6 to 12 months later.
 At least 1 dose is given before travel.
 Immunized adults traveling to endemic or epidemic areas should be given 1 dose of IPV.
+New York residents in areas with repeated poliovirus detection may be at higher risk of infection and should follow updated vaccination recommendations from the New York State Department of Health (see New York State Department of Health: Polio Vaccine).
 Immunocompromised patients and their household contacts should not be given OPV.